Positive oriented Thompson links

-We now recall two different and equivalent descriptions of Jones's construction \cite{Jo14, Jo18} of knots and links from elements of $F$, which we illustrate with $x_0$ as an example.
-The idea is to construct a Tait diagram $\Gamma(T_+,T_-)$ from a pair of trees $(T_+,T_-)$.
+We now recall two different and equivalent descriptions of Jones's construction of knots and links from elements of $F$.

+\textbf{First method}.
+We illustrate this method with $x_0x_1$ as an example.
+The idea is to construct a Tait diagram $\Gamma(T_+,T_-)$ from a binary tree diagram $(T_+,T_-)$ in $F$.
 We put the vertices of $\Gamma(T_+,T_-)$ on the half integers.
 For $x_0x_1$ these points are $(1/2,0)$, $(3/2,0)$, $(5/2,0)$, $(7/2,0)$.
 The edges of $\Gamma(T_+,T_-)$ pass transversally through the edges of the top tree sloping up from left to right (we call them West-North edges, or simply WN$=$\rotatebox[origin=tr]{-45}{|}) and the edges of the bottom tree sloping down from left to right (we refer to them by West-South edges, or just WS$=$\rotatebox[origin=tr]{45}{|}).

 As shown in \cite[Lemma 4.1.4]{Jo14} there is a bijection between the graphs of the form $\Gamma(T_+,T_-)$ and the pairs of trees $(T_+,T_-)$.
 We denote by $\Gamma_+(T_+)$ and $\Gamma_-(T_-)$ the subgraphs of $\Gamma(T_+,T_-)$ contained in the upper and lower-half plane, respectively.
 Sometimes, to ease the notation we will use the symbols $\Gamma_+$ and $\Gamma_-$.
 Since a Tait diagram is a signed graph, we say that the edges of $\Gamma_+$ (resp. $\Gamma_-$) are positive (resp. negative).
-This means that in checkerboard shading of the corresponding link diagram, the crossings corresponding to $\Gamma_+$ and $\Gamma_-$ are positive and negative, respectively (see Figure \ref{signscross}).

 \begin{remark} The graphs of the type $\Gamma(T_+,T_-)$ may always be assumed to satisfy the following properties \begin{enumerate} \item the vertices are $(0,0)$, \ldots , $(N,0)$; \item each vertex other than $(0,0)$ is connected to exactly one vertex to its left; \item each edge $e$ can be parametrized by a function $(x_e(t),y_e(t))$ with $x'_e(t)>0$, for all $t\in [0,1]$, and either $y_e(t)>0$, for all $t\in ]0,1[$ or $y_e(t)<0$, for all $t\in ]0,1[$; \end{enumerate} see \cite[Proposition 4.1.3.]{Jo14} and \cite[Section 3]{A}.
 In particular, every vertex (except the leftmost) is the target of exactly two edges, one in the lower half-plane and one in the upper-half plane. \end{remark}